Electricity at the macroscale and its microscopic origins: A potential paradox

 The flaw in Bethe's derivation is that he calculated the electrons' contribution to the potential from a volumetric density of negative charge, ${\rhom(\rvec) = -e\,n(\rvec)}$, which is defined at all points in space.
 Then, because the electron density is spread over a greater volume than the nuclear density on femtosecond time scales, the spatial average of the potential does not vanish.

 To understand why it does not vanish, let us again consider the potential ${\phi_r(r;\eta)}$ at a distance $r$ from the center of a spherically-symmetric nonpositive or nonnegative charge density ${\rho(u;\eta)}$, where the width of ${\rho}$ is proportional to the value of $\eta$, which is a parameter.
-Let us denote the integral of $\rho$ within a sphere of radius $r$ by ${Q(r;\eta)}$ and its integral over all space by ${Q_\infty\equiv\lim_{r\to \infty}Q(r;\eta)= \lim_{\eta\to 0}Q(r;\eta)}$.
-Using Eq.~\ref{eqn:sphericalpot} we can express the magnitude of the potential at a distance ${r}$ from the center of $\rho$ as
+Let us denote the integral of $\rho$ within a sphere of radius $r$ by ${Q(r;\eta)}$ and its integral over all space by